eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

     /* SAM Reader name */
     private final static String SAM_READER_NAME = "XXX";
 ```
-If you don’t know the reader name, run the application in debug mode and get the reader name in plugin variable returned by:
+If you don’t know the reader name, run the application in debug mode and get the reader name in plugin variable
-> seProxyService.getPlugin(PLUGIN_NAME) methode: plugin -> readers -> X -> terminal -> name .

 Run the application.